psychopa4/PFNL/README.md

   - Tensorflow (Tested on 1.12.0)

 ## Training
-We provide [pre-trained models](https://drive.google.com/file/d/1RuiuQngwRx0ea_ZTHXhbqIrLgfVCOoKD/view?usp=sharing), note that some models have been retrained and paart ofthe codes have been modified, thus some methods may behave a little different from that reported in the papers.
+We provide [pre-trained models](https://drive.google.com/file/d/1RuiuQngwRx0ea_ZTHXhbqIrLgfVCOoKD/view?usp=sharing), note that some models have been retrained and part of the codes have been modified, thus some methods may behave a little different from that reported in the paper.
 Be free to use main.py to train any model you would like to.

 ## Testing